 On 9 July 1917, off Cape Jaffa, South Australia, the steam tug Nyora was towing the schooner Astoria, when it foundered with all hands.
 Among the 16 crew on the Nyora was cousin Sampson Henry Crocker, 48, a fireman on the tug.
 Miraculously the Captain and one crew member were picked up alive by the keepers of the lighthouse at Cape Jaffa, but 14 crew were lost.
 Sampson left a widow and six children.

 Sampson was the grandson of John and Mary Crocker, a farming family from Stroude, near Ermington, Devon, who had migrated to Hobart, Tasmania, with their seven children, aboard the Mary Anne in 1829.
 Some of the family had settled in Tasmania, some had gone on to New Zealand.
 Sampson's father had been the captain of a lighterman in Port Melbourne, Victoria.
-Sampson had been a fireman for Huddart Parker and co., owners of the Nyora, for 16 years, and this was his second year on the tug.
+Sampson had been a fireman for Huddart Parker and Co., owners of the Nyora, for 16 years, and this was his second year on the tug.
 He had been a fireman on Huddart Parker's coastal trader Despatch when it sunk at Lake's Entrance in 1911, without injury to crew or passengers.
-In 1917 his eldest son Samuel was a Petty Officer on the inadequate HMAS Sleuth.
+In 1917 his eldest son Samuel was a Petty Officer on the armed yacht HMAS Sleuth.

 Nyora had been towing the Astoria from Port Pirie to Sydney; a four-masted American schooner with auxiliary steam power, but the auxiliary motor had broken down .
 On the morning of 9 July a gale was blowing.
 The tug was carrying forty tons of coal in bays on her deck, and it probably shifted in the gale.
 The huge sea smashed in the engine room door and flooded the engine room.
 The pumps were overwhelmed.
 These circumstances caused the tug to list.
 The crew cast off the tow hawser, and the tug moved off two miles to windward from the Astoria, but despite all, the Nyora foundered.
 With no power the Astoria could do nothing to help.
 They saw no signs of a lifeboat.
 The Astoria was later taken in tow by the steamer Yarra, and was towed to the safety of Guichen Bay.